curl/everything-curl/protocols-network.md

 that you work with when you use curl.

-You might use a URL like "http://example.com/index.html", which means you will connect to and communicate the host named example.com.
+You might use a URL like "http://example.com/index.html", which means you will connect to and communicate with the host named example.com.

 ### Host name resolving